portdeveloper/slot-machine-monorepo/README.md

    pnpm run deploy:all
    ```

 Note: Make sure your Fly.io account has the necessary resources allocated for both the frontend and backend applications.
 You may need to adjust the `fly.toml` files in each package if you encounter any issues with resource allocation or scaling.
+If you have issues with env varibales not being set properly in the container for the front-end check in the Dockerfile line #15.

 For more detailed information on Fly.io deployment, refer to their [documentation](https://fly.io/docs/languages-and-frameworks/).